jongio/aks-store-demo/README.md

 1. Open the Codespace in local VS Code
 1. Run `azd auth login --use-device-code=false` to login.
    - Login.
 It will fail.
 Copy the "localhost" URL from the failed redirect.
    - In Codespaces, open a new terminal.
    - Run `curl {the url you copied earlier}`
    - Close that terminal.
    - Go back to other terminal where you ran `az login`
    - It should show you your subscriptions.
+1. Run `azd pipeline config`
+1. Once setup, view the action on GitHub to view the results.